 Naturopathic doctors are trained to provide patient-centered, specific, and individualized treatments that support prevention and overall wellness.

 The training naturopathic physicians receive in naturopathic medical school centers on getting to know each patient on a deep level, and developing treatments that focus not only on improving the current condition but also in sustaining long-term health.
 This in-depth exploration can uncover issues that may have otherwise gone unreported.
 The totality of the naturopathic medical interview provides a substantial informational foundation in which the naturopathic physician can use to support the health of the patient, and implement prevention strategies to preserve health moving forward.
-Additionally, because of the significant time investment naturopathic physicians utilize in developing a relationship with their patient (first visit is often 1-2 hours), the patient may be more likely to reveal certain health habits that they might not otherwise share in a medical setting.
+Additionally, because of the significant time investment naturopathic physicians utilize in developing a relationship with their patient (first visit is often one-two hours), the patient may be more likely to reveal certain health habits that they might not otherwise share in a medical setting.
 Chief among these habits is their supplement use and lifestyle factors that may play a role in disease.
 Research has shown that although a substantial number of people use supplements, including 64% of those taking a prescription medication, and only half disclose their use to their conventional provider.10,11 Naturopathic physicians are trained to address these issues and ensure the safety of supplement, herb, and nutrient protocols.

 Learn More About Becoming a Naturopathic Doctor